DaVinciTachyon/NeuralNetworks/README.md

-# NeuralNetworks
+NeuralNetworks
-Tryna learn about neural networks.
+I am learning about neural networks.
+I built a convolutional neural network where the number of layers and nodes per layer is set at the start, but can be different each time.